 This makes a plant-based ketogenic diet even sounder, given the heavy concentration on nuts and veggies.

-Enhanced cholesterol and blood lipid profiles
+Healthier cholesterol and blood lipid profiles

 Many research studies demonstrate that consuming 6-10 portions of veggies and fruits daily considerably decreases high blood pressure.
 Moreover, vegans don’t just have a lower rate of high blood pressure than those who regularly consume meat, but also other vegetarians.